Tafehi/ai-linkedin-profile-scraper/README.md

 ## 📄 Notes
 You must have a valid Scrapin.io account and API key.
-Ensure Ollama is running locally with the Gemma model pulled.
 The project defaults to GPT-4o-mini for cost and speed.
 This project is for educational and research purposes.
 Always respect LinkedIn’s terms of service.